mitsuba-renderer/drjit/docs/struct.rst

 C++ Reference
 -------------

-.. c:macro:: ENOKI_STRUCT(Name, ...)
+.. c:macro:: DRJIT_STRUCT(Name, ...)

-    This macro makes a data structure transparent to Enoki so that operations can propagate through the various fields.
+    This macro makes a data structure transparent to Dr.Jit so that operations can propagate through the various fields.
 It must be specified *within* a templated ``struct`` or ``class`` declaration, and its first argument (``Name``) must repeat the data structure's name.
 The remaining arguments